New-Bamboo/Hermes/README.md

 ## Installation

+### Prerequisites

+Hermes relies on Homebrew and RVM to work properly.
+While the former is a de facto standard in the Mac OsX development community, there are a good number of developers that use RBenv instead, so support for that is in the pipeline.

+If they're not available, the installer script will halt.
+Please refer to the original guides for instructions if you need them.

+### Fork first!

 As first step, you should fork the project, as this will make it easier to customize your installation.
 After you're done, you can run:

     curl https://raw.github.com/<your username>/Hermes/master/go.bash | bash